geometalab/OSMDeepOD/README.md

 Rapperswil suburb (47.232803, 8.837321)

 ## Dataset
 During this work, we have collected our own dataset with swiss crosswalks and non-crosswalks.
-The pictures have a size of 50x50 pixels and are available.
+The pictures have a size of 50x50 pixels and are available by request.

 ## Links
 - http://wiki.hsr.ch/StefanKeller/SA_BA_Gamified_Extraction_of_Crosswalks_from_Aerial_Images